The Shadow's Edge: Plot

 Meanwhile, Fu is enraged by his sons' disobedience and punishes them, causing tension with Xi Meng and Fu, although Xi Wang remains loyal.
 After realizing his identity has been compromised, Fu goes into hiding.
-The police soon locate him at a market, and Wong's team begins to follow him back to his lair.
-He volunteers to tail Fu, who is initially wary but later relaxes when Wong, posing as He's father, arrives to diffuse the situation.
-The next day, Wong invites Fu to have a dinner at the market and arranges it at a police-occupied apartment, where Fu tests their intentions.
+Wong's team soon locates him at a market and begins to follow him back to his lair.
+He volunteers to tail Fu, who is initially wary but later relaxes when Wong, posing as He's father, arrives to defuse the situation.
+The next day, Wong invites Fu over for dinner at a police-occupied apartment, where Fu tests their intentions.
 During the dinner, He learns that Wong has been secretly watching over her since her father's death.
 That night, an attempt on their lives by Xi Wang fails, leading them to suspect their cover has been blown.

 On their way back to headquarters, Wong's vehicle is ambushed by mercenaries, but the police manage to fend them off.
 Meanwhile, Xi Meng lures Fu to an orphanage, where he finds thugs waiting to kill him.
 After a fierce fight, Fu defeats them.
 Xi Wang then appears to hold off Fu and instructs Xi Meng to detonate the orphanage before dying in the blast, but Fu survives the explosion and is arrested by the police.
+The police believe the adoptive sons will flee Macau through shipments leaving Wynn Palace.
 While being transported, Fu escapes, prompting his crew to flee as well.
-Hu and the others are subdued by Wong, while Fu fatally stabs a policeman and Xi Meng at a metro station.
-Fu turns the knife that Xi Meng was holding towards the latter, fatally stabbing him.
-Xi Meng then gives him a hug as he recites the encryption to the cryptocurrency account, consisting of 12 English words.
+Hu and the others are subdued by Wong, while at the nearby Cotai East station Fu fatally stabs a policeman and Xi Meng.
+As he dies, Xi Meng recites the key to the cryptocurrency account, consisting of a passphrase of 12 English words.
+The remaining two adoptive sons are arrested in the hotel.

-After a few days, He locates Fu at a diner.
-Fu tries to kill her, but Wong intervenes.
-Although both are severely injured, Wong buys enough time for the police to arrive, leading to Fu's cornering and arrest.

-In the post-credits scene, a third twin brother of Xi Wang and Xi Meng is revealed, having been adopted by foreign parents during infancy, unlocking the cryptocurrency account and uses the funds to place a bounty on Wong, He, and Fu.
+In the post-credits scene, a third identical brother of Xi Wang and Xi Meng is revealed.
+He identifies the passphrase from the smartwatch except for the 12th word, and places a bounty on Wong, He, and Fu.
+Fu, now in a cell, whispers the 12th word.